hassannteifeh/encrypt-it/README.md

+> [!WARNING]
+> This package is in early development (< 1.0.0).
+The public API is not yet stable and is subject to breaking changes.
+Use in production is **not recommended until version 1.0.0 is released.**

 ## encrypt-it

 A super simple symmetric encryption library for Node.js, built on top of the native crypto module.
 It bundles all necessary cryptographic data (like the IV and ciphertext) into a single token that can be stored or transmitted for later decryption.